 Getting together with friends and family and enjoying a fabulous meal is always wonderful, but all the planning and preparation for hosting such an event can take a toll on anyone.
 After all, it's a lot of effort to plan and create a menu that everyone will enjoy!

-Celebrating with friends during football season is one of the greatest joys of fall and winter, but all the planning and preparation for hosting such an event can take its toll on anyone.
-Why not make the next football game celebration a little simpler by issuing a potluck party invitation?
+Why not make the next get together a little simpler by issuing a potluck party invitation?
 Potlucks are a great way to take some of the stress out of hosting as well as include guests, who often want to help.

 It may seem daunting to ask others to bring food to a party that you are hosting, but the odds are, the guests will be more than willing to help.
 There are a lot of ways to offer a potluck party invitation.
 Some people simply ask guests to bring a dish to share on the invitation.
 Others feel like a personal phone call or visit is in order to make the request.
 There is also the option of doing limited potluck by waiting for people to ask the inevitable question, "What can I bring?"